rsms/LazyDispatch/README.md

 };
 ```

-See, way simpler yet same performance as no actual overhead is added.
+See.
+Way simpler yet same performance as no actual overhead is added.
 We just rephrased things to be a little more readable.

 Output: